• Skip to primary navigation

 The latest image for all the ingredients you need to prepare pollo alla romana at home.

-• Olive oil – I strongly suggest using extra virgin olive oil, if possible.
+• Olive oil – I strongly suggest extra virgin olive oil.

 • Bell peppers – I always use a combination of red and yellow bell peppers.

-• Tomatoes – I use cherry tomatoes in this recipe because it was in season.
+• Tomatoes – I used cherry tomatoes in this recipe because it was in season.

-• Prosciutto – note that its prosciutto crudo, not prosciutto cotto that you need for making pollo alla romana.
+• Prosciutto – note that you need prosciutto crudo, not prosciutto cotto for making pollo alla romana.

 • Tomato paste – just use your favorite brand.